 5 Pregnancy Sex Myths — Busted

-*This is one b-i-g myth.
+The Lowdown: This is one b-i-g myth.
 Did you know your (amazing) vagina stretches during sex?
-It naturally creates a gap of several centimeters between the penis and the cervix (the opening to your uterus) even if your guy is particularly, um, well-endowed, says Moritz.
+It naturally creates a gap of several centimeters between the penis and the cervix (the opening to your uterus), even if your guy is particularly, um, well-endowed, says Moritz.

-Plus, the cervix is closed and sealed with a thick mucus plug to protect the baby, says KaLee Ahlin, MD, ob-gyn at Loyola University Health System and assistant professor of Obstetrics & Gynecology at Loyola University Chicago.
-And baby’s hanging out in the amniotic sac, inside your uterus, which was designed to keep him safe and snug, she adds.
+Plus, the cervix is closed and sealed with a thick mucus plug to protect the baby, says KaLee Ahlin, MD, an ob-gyn at Loyola University Health System and assistant professor of obstetrics and gynecology at Loyola University Chicago.
+Furthermore, baby is hanging out in the amniotic sac, inside your uterus, which was designed to keep them safe and snug, she adds.

-*Those little cramps you probably feel after sex are completely normal—they’re just the muscles of the uterus tightening a bit — and, as long as you don’t have a high-risk pregnancy, they aren’t going to cause any harm.
+The Lowdown: Those little cramps you probably feel after sex are completely normal—they’re just the muscles of the uterus tightening a bit, and, as long as you don’t have a high-risk pregnancy, they aren’t going to cause any harm.
 There are two different types of contractions, and the ones that you feel during and after orgasm are not the type that will cause a miscarriage, assures Ahlin.
-Don’t confuse these contractions with labor contractions, which will be painful and come at regular intervals (every three to five minutes).
-These will be mild and eventually go away.
+Don’t confuse these contractions—which are mild and eventually go away—with labor contractions, which will be painful and come at regular intervals (every three to five minutes).

-*This gem is just an old wives’ tale.
-You _can _get a contraction though, after sex, from a hormone present in semen, says Moritz.
-“The idea is, if you’re close to your due date (or past it), this can push you over the edge,” he explains.
-“But it doesn’t really work that way.”
+The Lowdown: This gem is just an old wives’ tale.
+You can get a contraction after sex, from a hormone present in semen, says Moritz.
+“The idea is, if you’re close to your due date (or past it), this can push you over the edge, but it doesn’t really work that way,” he explains.
 Yes, it’s true that the same hormone (prostaglandin) is used to induce labor in a hospital setting, but it’s a synthetic version with a much higher concentration than there is in semen, adds Moritz.
-If semen had enough of it to jump-start labor, “we would advise all patients to abstain from intercourse during the _entire _pregnancy,” Ahlin says.
+If semen had enough of it to jump-start labor, “we would advise all patients to abstain from intercourse during the entire pregnancy,” Ahlin says.
 But, well, they don’t.

-*A little blood down there might totally freak you out, but don’t worry if the spotting is during or after sex.
+The Lowdown: A little blood down there might totally freak you out, but don’t worry if the spotting is during or after sex.
 This is very common—and there’s an explanation for it.
-During pregnancy, “the cervix gets very pliable, very soft, and sensitive to any touching and it can start bleeding,” says Moritz.
+During pregnancy, “the cervix gets very pliable, very soft and sensitive to any touching and it can start bleeding,” says Moritz.
 But there’s no need to worry unless it’s excessive bleeding or there’s no good explanation for it.
 Then, call your OB.

-*Guess what?
+The Lowdown: Guess what?
 Your parents probably had sex while you were in utero.
 Do you remember it?
 Neither will baby.
-Sure, he knows you’re moving, but he can’t tell whether you’re knocking boots or shaking your booty.
-Experts agree that there’s no evidence sex can cause physical _or _psychological harm to your child.
+Sure, they know you’re moving, but they can’t tell whether you’re knocking boots or shaking your booty.
+Experts agree that there’s no evidence sex can cause physical or psychological harm to your child.
 “The baby can pick up on sounds and movement in utero,” says Ahlin.
 “But for the baby to be able to interpret that or understand that, I don’t think that’s possible.”